 Essential Understanding 7: Tribes Have Sovereign Powers

 The California Indian Museum and Cultural Center (CIMCC) is offering California Indian history and cultural sensitivity training to teachers, plus field trip opportunities for students to engage in the Native STEM Maker program.
-Participating teachers earn a $250 stipend.
-Training dates are June 21, July 7, and August 1.
+Participating teachers will receive a waiver of admission fees for a Native STEM Maker program field trip.
+Training dates are July 26 and one date in August (TBD).

 The CIMCC Native Makers Program was funded by a grant from the Institute of Museum and Library Services and The San Manuel Band of Mission Indians.